carloscardoso-prog/carloscardoso-prog/README.md

-Hello, i'm Carlos, a Full Stack Developer, focused on PHP (Back End), JavaScript (Front End) and MariaDB/MySQL (SQL/DB) at the moment.
+Hello, i'm Carlos, a Full Stack Developer, mainly working with PHP, JavaScript and Databases like MariaDB/MySQL and also MongoDB.

 <div>